 For example, if you travel from Tokyo, one way fare to Ofuna is 800 yen.
 The total cost is 2,300 yen.

-This deal is sold in coverage area only.
+This deal is sold in the coverage area only.
 That means you need to exit Ofuna station to purchase this deal.
 It is same rule as JR Yokohama Minatomirai Pass.

 Odakyu Railway Enoshima Kamakura Free Pass